-Our M.A. and Ph.D. students over the last decade also have had the high quality of their scholarship and their serious dedication to the discipline honored in the following ways.
+Our M.A. and Ph.D. students over the decade of 2014-2024 also have had the high quality of their scholarship and their serious dedication to the discipline honored in the following ways.
 Honors that they have received outside of the Department of English include